ym3141/EasyFlowQ/docs/Sample panel.md

-# Sample panel : Subpopulations and Sample selections
+# Subpopulations and sample selections
 This page talks about how the sample panel (the left section of the UI) functions.

 ## Subpopulation